 - The SEFBHN Director of Network Integrity and the SEFBHN Housing Specialist attend and participate in the Continuum of Care meetings in Circuits 15 & 19 which are geared at addressing homelessness issues in our community.

-- SEFBHN has taken a leadership role in the Palm Beach County Heroin Task Force (now know as The Opioid Task Force) that began meeting in May 2016.
+- SEFBHN has taken a leadership role in the Palm Beach County Heroin Task Force (now known as The Opioid Task Force) that began meeting in May 2016.
 This initiative came about due to the alarmingly high rate of heroin and opioid overdose in Palm Beach County.
-The Task Force is composed of over 40 representatives from multiple agencies including Law Enforcement, Fire Rescue, Behavioral Health Providers, Health Care District of Palm Beach County, the Criminal Justice Commission, and the Delray Drug Abuse Task Force.
+The Task Force is composed of over forty representatives from multiple agencies including Law Enforcement, Fire Rescue, Behavioral Health Providers, Health Care District of Palm Beach County, the Criminal Justice Commission, and the Delray Drug Abuse Task Force.

 - SEFBHN staff support and participate in the Palm Beach County BeWellPBC campaign.
 This community collective impact approach is to transform behavioral health in Palm Beach County.
-BeWellPBC strives to create a community culture in which every person in Palm Beach County thrives because they feel empowered, hopeful, supported and connected.
+BeWellPBC strives to create a community culture in which every person in Palm Beach County thrives because they feel empowered, hopeful, supported, and connected.
 To do this, individuals across all sectors will be engaged in the ongoing design and implementation including those with lived experience, caregivers and natural community supports.

 - SEFBHN is an active participant in the Birth to 22: United for Brighter Futures initiative.
-Birth to 22 is the alliance of community partners to affirm a whole child approach to this collaborative work, focusing on six domains of child and youth development: physical health, behavioral health, academic readiness, social/emotional well-being, career readiness, and connection and contribution to community and society.
+Birth to twenty-two is the alliance of community partners to affirm a whole child approach to this collaborative work, focusing on six domains of child and youth development: physical health, behavioral health, academic readiness, social/emotional well-being, career readiness, and connection and contribution to community and society.